 Passport fraud is a federal crime and not one taken lightly by the U.S. government.
 The U.S. Department of State's law enforcement arm, the Diplomatic Security (DS) Service, uses special agents who coordinate with other federal and international law enforcement agencies in more than 160 countries around the world to investigate passport and visa fraud.

-This article will first provide some background on the crime of passport fraud, and address the penalties under U.S. law.
+This article will first provide background on the crime of passport fraud and address the penalties under U.S. law.

 A U.S. passport is regarded as among the most valuable travel and identity documents in the world.
-It allows citizens unrestricted passage in and out of the U.S. as well as into other countries around the globe, which makes procuring a U.S. passport extremely desirable to terrorists and other criminals.
+It allows citizens unrestricted passage in and out of the U.S. as well as into other many countries around the globe.
+That makes procuring a U.S. passport extremely desirable to terrorists and other criminals.

-According to the DS, obtaining a U.S. passport fraudulently is almost always a crime committed to facilitate another crime, such as illegal immigration, contraband smuggling, economic crimes, and terrorism.
+According to the DS, obtaining a U.S. passport fraudulently (a crime in and of itself) is almost always done to facilitate another crime, such as illegal immigration, contraband smuggling, economic crimes, and terrorism.

-According to the Department of State, the most typical passport fraud crimes are committed by:
+According to the U.S. Department of State, the most typical passport fraud crimes are committed by:

 U.S. passports are among the most secure travel documents that exist.
 The photos are digitized and each passport contains a chip that is machine-readable where all the biographical data is duplicated, including the photograph.

 Additionally, the U.S. passport contains over 30 different security features.
 When immigration officers screen U.S. passport holders to enter the U.S. and many other countries, the passport is electronically scanned to check that the photo in the passport matches the photo on the chip.
 With all these features, it has become extremely difficult to use a physically altered U.S. passport.

 As a result, one of the most common types of passport fraud involves people using the passports of other people who look similar to them.
 These passports might be stolen, or borrowed from a family member.